Drop in visits to A&E at the South Tyneside and Sunderland Trust last month

-Fewer patients visited A&E at the South Tyneside and Sunderland Trust last month – and attendances were lower than over the same period last year, figures reveal.
+Fewer patients visited A&E at the South Tyneside and Sunderland Trust last month – but attendances were higher than over the same period last year, figures reveal.

-The majority of attendances last month were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care – while 33% were via minor injury units.
+Most attendances last month were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care – while 34% were via minor injury units.

 At South Tyneside and Sunderland NHS Foundation Trust:

-- 74% of arrivals were seen within four hours, against an NHS target of 95%
+- 78% of arrivals were seen within four hours, against an NHS recovery target of 76%

-- Of those, one was delayed by more than 12 hours
+- Of those, two were delayed by more than 12 hours